cybunk/RssRecorder/README.md

 A simple Node js script to load, save rss feed and serve it as a Json.

 ## Usage
-Tree endpoint to access the articles :
+Tree endpoint to access the rss element :

 * Mongo db query :